NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 investigated.

-It is suggested to invoke this tool with a terrain model that is already reasonably accurate, and with images with diverse illumiation conditions registered to it, when ``sfs`` can do fine-level refinements.
+It is suggested to invoke this tool with a terrain model that is already reasonably accurate, and with images with diverse illumination conditions registered to it, when ``sfs`` can do fine-level refinements.